 To improve certainty for people with disability using assistance animals, the Commonwealth, state and territory governments are working together to develop options for a nationally consistent approach to the regulation and accreditation of assistance animals.

-The Commonwealth Department of Social Services wants to hear the views of organisations and individuals involved with assistance animals.
-This includes:
+The Commonwealth Department of Social Services wanted to hear the views of organisations and individuals involved with assistance animals.
+This included:

 - assistance animal training organisations